oracle-livelabs/database/datapump-xtts-migration/08-final-preparations/final-preparations.md

     * `ownname` is the name of the schema that holds the exported statistics.
     * `stattab` is the name of the table with the exported statistics.
-    * `tblspace` is the located of the table.
+    * `tblspace` is the location of the table.
 Be sure to choose a tablespace that you migrate.
-Otherwise, you must export the table manually with Data Pump.
+Otherwise, you must export the table manually using Data Pump.

     <details>
     <summary>*click to see the output*</summary>